wipoi/Biopython_Github-assignment/README.md

 >`4319 CDS sequences extracted`

 ### total_gene_lengths.py
->This script selects *gene* type features in *NC_000913.gbk* and calculate the total length of all genes by adding each gene length giving the following results:
+>This script selects *gene* type features in *NC_000913.gbk* and calculates the total length including all genes.
+>It gives the following results:
 >`Total length of all genes is 4137209`

 ## Phylogenetics with Bio-Phylo